cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 The test statistic can be any real valued function of the data.
 While in principle, many valid test statistics can be used, the choice of tests statistic is very important as it influences the power of the statistical test.

-By associating a single real value with every observation, the test statistic allows us to recast the question "how likely was this observation?" in the form of a quantitative question about where the value of the test statistic.
+By associating a single real value with every observation, the test statistic allows us to recast the question "how likely was this observation?" in the form of a quantitative question about the value of the test statistic.
 Ideally a good test statistic should return different values for likely outcomes as compared to unlikely outcomes and the expected distributions under the null and alternate hypotheses should be well-separated.

 In many situations, extremely useful test statistics, sometimes optimal ones for particular tasks, can be constructed from the likelihood function itself:

 $$ t(\mathrm{data}) = f(\mathcal{L}) $$

-Even for a given statistical tests, several likelihood-based test-statistics may be suitable, and for some tests combine implements multiple test-statistics from which the user can chose.
+Even for a given statistical test, several likelihood-based test-statistics may be suitable, and for some tests combine implements multiple test-statistics from which the user can choose.

 ## Tests with Likelihood Ratio Test Statistics